1967 Alabama Crimson Tide football team: Clemson

 As a result of their loss against Tennessee, Alabama dropped completely out of the AP Poll prior to their game against Clemson.
 In their only non-conference road game of the season, the Crimson Tide narrowly defeated the Tigers of the Atlantic Coast Conference 13–10 at Memorial Stadium.
 Alabama took a 7–0 lead in the first quarter on a one-yard run Ed Morgan, and Clemson responded with a 30-yard Steedley Candler field goal that made the score 7–3 at the end of the first.
 Alabama then scored their final points of the game on a pair of Steve Davis field goals in the second that made the halftime score 13–3.
 After a scoreless third, Clemson made the final score 13–10 with a one-yard Buddy Gore touchdown run in the fourth quarter.
-The victory improved Alabama's all-time record against Clemson to 8–3.